OctopusSamples/SpaceCloner/README.md

 Sample script to help you clone a space.

 ## This cloning process is provided as is!
-Please test it on an empty space before attempting to use it for any kind of production use.
+Please test it on an empty space before attempting to use it for any kind of real-world use.
+Please clone this repo and modify the script to meet your needs.
+This script should be a starting point for your process.

 ## Who uses this process?
 This script was developed by the Customer Success team at Octopus Deploy.
 We use it to clone items for our [samples instance](https://samples.octopus.app).